rdeepak2002/telemedicine-service/README.md

 ## Requirements

-Install the following software to run this program:
+Install the following software on your machine:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node.js](https://nodejs.org/en/)

-## How to Run (Development)
+## How to Run the Software (Development)

 Run the following commands in your terminal: